-2.5 Challenge
+2.5.
+Challenge

-- 2.51 Students may challenge the content of their education records and request that a specific record be amended on the grounds that the record is (a) inaccurate, (b) misleading, (c) an unsubstantiated personal conclusion of the observer, (d) a conclusion or inference outside of the observer's area of competence, (e) not based upon the personal observation of a named person within the time and place of the observation noted, or (f) otherwise in violation of their privacy or other rights. - 2.52 Rights afforded to students sec.
-2.51 shall not be interpreted as permission to contest the assignment of grades.
+- 2.5.1.
+Students may challenge the content of their education records and request that a specific record be amended on the grounds that the record is (a) inaccurate, (b) misleading, (c) an unsubstantiated personal conclusion of the observer, (d) a conclusion or inference outside of the observer's area of competence, (e) not based upon the personal observation of a named person within the time and place of the observation noted, or (f) otherwise in violation of their privacy or other rights. - 2.5.2.
+Rights afforded to students in Section 2.5.1. shall not be interpreted as permission to contest the assignment of grades.